appbaseio/Docs/content/docs/reactivesearch/ui-builder/search/index.md

 ### UI components

-The search UI builder allows adding all the major components of the ReactiveSearch UI components.
+The search UI builder allows adding all the major components of the ReactiveSearch UI library.

 In this interactive demo, we will show how you can add UI components with the search UI builder across multiple pages, tweak results, add end-user authentication and deploy the search UI on your own custom domain 🪄